fhellwig/pkgconfig/README.md

 The `NODE_ENV` and `NODE_CONFIG_DIR` environment variables determine the name and location of your application's deployment-specific configuration file.
 Both of these are optional.
-If neither environment variable is set, then only the master configuration file is used.
+If neither environment variable is set, then only the default configuration file is used.

 #### 2.2.1 NODE_ENV

 The `NODE_ENV` environment variable specifies the run time environment such as development or production.
-If the `NODE_ENV` environment variable is set, then a `<name>.<NODE_ENV>.(js|json)` configuration file is loaded and merged with the master configuration file.
+If the `NODE_ENV` environment variable is set, then a `<name>.<NODE_ENV>.(js|json)` configuration file is loaded and merged with the default configuration file.
 For example, if the value of `NODE_ENV` is set to `production`, then the settings in `myapp.production.js` are merged with the settings in the `myapp.js` configuration file.